tejasvb/Breaking-News/README.md

 <h1>  Used API</h1>
 https://newsapi.org/
 <h1>  Note:</h1>
-if data is not getting fech it is because  I am using devloper package and there is only 100 requests per day for user.
+if data is not getting fech in application it is because  I am using devloper package and there is only 100 requests per day for user.
 So try again after 24 hours.(link for more information about pricing 'https://newsapi.org/pricing')
 <h1> Screen Shots</h1>

 | Splash Screen  | Home Page   | List of countries |